-In 2010, Google also announced plans to bring fiber to the home.
-Google deems its effort an experiment-it's more interested in learning how developers and users take advantage of ultrahigh-speed fiber to the home (e.g., what kinds of apps are created and used, how usage and time spent online change), rather than becoming a nationwide ISP itself.
+Google is also in the process of bringing high-speed fiber to the home in several U.S. communities, including Kansas City, Kansas, and Kansas City, Missouri.
+Google deems its effort an experiment-it's more interested in learning how developers and users take advantage of ultrahigh-speed fiber to the home (e.g., what kinds of apps are created and used, how do usage and time spent online change), rather than becoming a nationwide ISP itself.
 Google says it will investigate ways to build and operate networks less expensively and plans to share findings with others.
 The Google network will be "open," allowing other service providers to use Google's infrastructure to resell services to consumers.
 The firm has pledged to bring speeds of 1 Gbps at competitive prices to at least 50,000 and potentially as many as 500,000 homes.
 Over 1,100 U.S. communities applied to be part of the Google experimental fiber network.M.
 Ingersoll and J. Kelly, "Think Big with a Gig: Our Experimental

-Broadband service provided via light-transmitting fiber-optic cables.
+31. Broadband service provided via light-transmitting fiber-optic cables.